 There are small changes you can make to increase your bottom line.
 For example, closely examine your office supply usage.
 Learning to use office supplies wisely can substantially cut down costs.
 Going paperless and bargain shopping for the best price will make a huge difference.
 You can also buy medical supplies as needed rather than in bulk.
 Buying in bulk can save money, but if you don’t need it, don’t buy it.
 You can also try to identify opportunities to get free trials from vendors promoting new products.

 Studies have shown that once a patient walks out the door, the likelihood that he or she will pay the balance drops considerably.
 To keep this from happening, there are several strategies you can employ.
-First, collecting patient payments can prove to be a lot less difficult when there is a clear and enforced payment policy in place.
+First, collecting patient payments can prove to be a lot less complicated when there is a clear and enforced payment policy in place.
 Implement an automated process to avoid human error.
 Also, no one likes surprises, so make sure your patients know what they are being billed and why.

 To say that medical office managers face challenges every day is an understatement.
-Hopefully reading about these common struggles will reiterate that you aren’t alone, and inspire some ideas to help with these issues at your own office.
-For more helpful tips, follow our blog and “like us” on Facebook!Posted by
+Hopefully, reading about these everyday struggles will reiterate that you aren’t alone and inspire some ideas to help with these issues at your own office.
+For more helpful tips, follow our blog and “like us” on Facebook!Tags: Managing a medical office, medical office management, medical offices, national organization of rheumatology managers, NORM, office management, office managers, rheumatologists, rheumatology, tips for office managers Posted by